BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 ![](sql/bpa_lab_demostration_factory_db.png)

+### Deploying BPMN diagrams via Camunda Desktop Modeler

+In addition to the local environment setup with docker compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.

+> :information_source: This project deployes all the process diagrams automatically including order management, production control, purchasing, shipment, warehouse operations and manufacturing.

-## Using docker compose to deploy and run components (to be reworked)
+## Using docker compose to deploy and run components
-As an alternative, components of the solution can be delpoyed and run separately.
+As an alternative to deplyoing the complete solutions single components can be delpoyed and run separately.

 #### Run
     docker compose -f docker-compose.yaml up -d